eliasdoehne/stellaris-dashboard/README.md

 - Update the `Stellaris localization folder` in the dashboard settings (or edit it in config.yml).
 Restart the dashboard program.
 - Look in the dashboard program for some output like `Loaded 162 localization files from <path-to-your-stellaris>/localisation/english` or similar that matches the number of files you prepared.

+## Colors

+Currently, all country colors shown in the dashboard are randomized and completely unrelated to the colors in-game.
+Unfortunately, it is not that easy to get the country color from the save files, but it could be possible to add this in a future release.

 ## How to improve performance

 If you find that the dashboard is too slow to browse, you can try some of these things: